guerrerocarlos/graphql-lambda-prisma-example/README.md

-# Example graphql-lambda
+# Prisma based Graphql Subscriptions on AWS Lambda

-This is a (graphql-lambda)[https://github.com/guerrerocarlos/graphql-lambda] module example that includes:
+This is a [graphql-lambda](https://github.com/guerrerocarlos/graphql-lambda) module example that includes:

  * Prisma schemas definitions and client
  * GraphQL SDL schemas definitions